PVSR-git/Nike/README.md

 3. **Footer** (Contact Us)

 ## WorkExperience
- 1. veloped a responsive webpage for Nike using React, Tailwind CSS, and JavaScript.
+ 1. Developed a responsive webpage for Nike using React, Tailwind CSS, and JavaScript.
  2. Utilized Tailwind CSS to ensure a mobile-first design approach, enhancing user experience across devices.
  3. Integrated various React hooks for state management.
  4. Ensured the application was fully responsive and accessible